About this inquiry tool

 Digital devices with internet access for research and to fill out graphic organizer (at least 1 per group)

-The premise of the game is that one player (the psychiatrist) must figure out what is wrong with the rest of the group (the patients) by asking their classmates questions.
-The psychiatrist wins when they correctly identify the illness.
+The premise of the game is that the Detective must figure out the rules of a secret society (the rest of the group).
+The detective asks their classmates questions, and wins when they correctly identify the rule.

 How to play: